 These programs result in receiving a certificate, not a degree, and are intended to supplement rather than replace an academic degree.
 With the growing demand for focused, specialized knowledge in a particular health-related area, completion of a certificate can assist professionals in furthering their qualifications in ways potentially not offered through a degree program.
 Certificate programs can generally be completed in less time than an academic degree program, but individual requirements vary.
 UMSN certificate options include the following:

 - Certificate in Health Informatics

 Both nurses and non-nurses can earn UMSN's Certificate in Health Informatics with completion of just 16 credits in a web-blended curriculum, which also prepares students to sit for a variety of informatics certifications.
-It's part of Systems Leadership and Effectiveness Science at UMSN (Division III), which also offers a master's degree in Health Systems, Nursing Leadership, and Effectiveness Science.
+It's part of Systems, Populations and Leadership at UMSN which also offers a master's degree in Health Systems, Nursing Leadership, and Effectiveness Science.

 - Post-Master's Certificate Options

 With a wide variety of specialty areas to choose from, each admitted student will work with a faculty advisor to tailor a certificate program to their specific area of interest.
 Set yourself apart and consider a post-masters' certificate to advance your nursing career.

 - Certificate in Nursing Education (CNE)